 Katestone Environmental Pty Ltd (Katestone) was commissioned by Whitehaven WS Pty Ltd (Whitehaven WS) to complete an air quality and greenhouse gas assessment for the Winchester South Project (the Project), a proposed coal mine, located approximately 30 kilometres (km) south-east of Moranbah.
-The Project is forecast to extract approximately 15 million tonnes per annum (Mtpa) of run-of-mine (ROM) coal (and up to 17 Mtpa), for approximately 30 years.
+The Project is forecast to extract approximately 15 million tonnes per annum (Mtpa) of run-of-mine (ROM) coal (and up to 17 Mtpa), for approximately 28 years.

 An air quality assessment has investigated the potential for the Project to affect air quality in the region.
 Four scenarios (Years 5, 9, 19, and 27) have been considered that represent various stages of the Project life and potential worst-case impacts.
-The mining operation stages are based on an indicative mine schedule described in Section 2.5.4 of the Environmental Impact Statement for the Project.